composewell/haskell-dev-nix/nix-packages.rst

 Build functions and derivations
 -------------------------------

-See `Nix Reference <getting-started-nix-reference.rst>`_ for nix expression language and builtin functions.
+See `Nix Language Tutorial <nix-language.rst>`_ for nix expression language and builtin functions.

 The set ``nixpkgs`` consists of a lot of nix functions/builders in addition to package derivations.
 These functions can be used in various